 CBD is one of the main therapeutic compounds found in cannabis.
 It may have a number of potential post-workout benefits, including:

 - Reducing inflammation.
-CBD can aid workout recovery by reducing inflammation.
+CBD can promote recovery and healing by reducing inflammation.

 - Reducing pain.
-CBD helps alleviate pain, a common by-product of intense training and injuries.
+CBD helps alleviate pain, a common by-product of intense training.

 - Improving sleep.
 CBD may be able to improve sleep, indirectly aiding workout recovery.